Aburrá Valley Region and Municipality of Medellín, Colombia

 Da Nang’s Commitments to the BEA:

-- Project: Implement energy efficiency solutions for a hotel demonstration project.
+- Pilot Program: Implement energy efficiency solutions for a hotel demonstration project.

 Dubai, United Arab Emirates